slowernews/wisdom-tldr/chapters/chapter_1_self.md

 Hints:

 - The best antidepressant is knowing that we matter to others.
-People don't die from suicide; they die from sadness.
+People don’t die from suicide; they die from sadness.
 - Exercise: burn extra calories to reduce the need for control.
-When you're feeling stressed out, take a moment to breathe.
+When you’re feeling stressed out, take a moment to breathe.
 Remember that body language affects your psychology, mood, and even hormonal balance.
-People tend to be naturally happier when they're kept busy.
+People tend to be naturally happier when they’re kept busy.
 - Diet is also relevant: *debug* your body as much as you can.

 > *"If you want to lift yourself up, lift up someone else."